coreboot/coreboot/Documentation/drivers/cfr.md

 ## Implementation design
 ### Tags
 Tags identify the structure defined in `src/commonlib/include/commonlib/cfr.h`.
-Every struct might be immideatly followed by additional structs (so called sub nodes), having their own tag and size field.
+Every struct might be immediately followed by additional structs (so called sub nodes), having their own tag and size field.
 The sum of all sub nodes size fields plus the size of the struct itself equals the size field.